robmoore-i/one-to-one/README.md

 Cons:

-- OCaml programs typically run on Linux machines, and this particular one is intended to.
+- This program is intended to run on Linux.
-- Not all OCaml libraries are cross-platform, so it working on Mac is no guarantee that it will work on Linux.
+- Not all OCaml libraries are cross-platform, so the fact that it works on Mac is no guarantee that it will work on Linux.